Danur

 Danur (English: Danur: I Can See Ghosts) is a 2017 Indonesian horror film directed by Awi Suryadi and written by Lele Laila, starring Prilly Latuconsina, Shareefa Daanish, Wesley Andrew in lead roles.
-The film story is adapted from a novel written by Risa Saraswati-based friendship between ghosts and humans.
-It is the highest-grossing Indonesian horror movie at the time, and has led to two sequels, Danur 2: Maddah and Danur 3: Sunyaruri.
-Three spin-offs are also released Asih (2018), Silam (2018), Asih 2 (2020) and Ivanna (2022).
+The film's story is adapted from a novel written by Risa Saraswati and is based on a friendship between ghosts and humans.
+It is the highest-grossing Indonesian horror movie and has led to two sequels, Danur 2: Maddah and Danur 3: Sunyaruri.
+Three spin-offs, Asih (2018), Silam (2018), Asih 2 (2020) and Ivanna (2022), have also been released.